pedroni/pedroni/src/posts/learning-a-new-programming-language.en.md

 At times I even considered finding a new hobby, a new passion, a hobby that could make me excited.
 However, I didn't want a new hobby, I like programming.

-I felt I needed something that could activate my brain.
+I felt I needed something that could activate my brain and make me excited again.
 PHP and JavaScript was so automatic to me that I didn't have to think anymore.
 Any problem or project that I had to do I just did it.
 I didn't have to put any thoughts into it.
 Even when I had a "brilliant" idea and was excited to execute it, after a few hours the excitement was gone, I was just doing the same thing all over again, nothing new.
 Just repeating the same code, again and again.

 ## Finding something different

 There was a game that I really enjoyed playing when I was a kid, it was called Forsaken World.
 The servers have been shutdown in Brazil in 2017 and the US/EU servers were shutdown in 2022.
 The community was left with nothing.
 The only thing left was private servers.

-The game source code was written in C++.
+The game was written in C++.
 With my knowledge I was able to edit the game source and alter some mechanics.
 At some point I built my own private server with the help of some good friends.

 Changing a few lines of code and making it work wasn't enough.
 I didn't fully understand what I was changing or what was written in the source files.
 The source code looked like 5 different projects, each with and it's own folder, each folder compiled into a single binary.
 It looked like a modular monolith.
 I couldn't wrap my head on how these binaries communicated with each other.